tegansnyder/Laravel-Guard/readme.md

 ## Configuring Paths

-Unless you specify custom paths for these directories, LaravelGuard will use sensible defaults.
+Unless you specify custom paths for these directories, Guard-Laravel will use sensible defaults.

 - **Sass**: app/assets/sass
 - **Less**: app/assets/less